6 Things Your Postpartum Nurse Wants You To Know - Baby Chick

 • Being close to your baby allows you to notice their feeding cues and respond accordingly.
 You can respond to early feeding cues before your baby gets overly hungry and is harder to console.
 This promotes better breastfeeding outcomes.10

 • Babies who room-in have more stable temperatures and blood sugar levels.
 When babies are close to their parents, they are more likely to participate in skin-to-skin contact.
-Skin-to-skin has many benefits, such as better temperature regulation and blood sugar levels in the baby.11
+Skin-to-skin contact offers numerous benefits, including better temperature regulation and improved blood sugar levels in the baby.11

 Skin-to-skin helps regulate the baby’s heart rate and breathing.
 It encourages relaxation and reduces stress hormones for mother and baby.
-And it’s not just for mothers either; dads can benefit from skin-to-skin, too.
+And it’s not just for mothers; dads can also benefit from skin-to-skin contact.
 What could be better than fresh newborn snuggles and that new baby smell?11

-Becoming a new parent comes with many unknowns, but your postpartum nurse wants you to know you got this!
-Give yourself grace, and don’t be afraid to ask for help.
-Take advantage of the short time you’re in the hospital.
-Nurses enjoy teaching new parents.
-And remember, there is no better parent for your baby than you.
+Becoming a new parent comes with many unknowns, but your postpartum nurse wants you to know that you’re not alone.
+Ask questions, rest when you can, and make the most of the support your hospital team provides.
+With patience, guidance, and a little confidence, you’ll find your rhythm — and remember, there is no better parent for your baby than you.

 Share